Skip to main content

 stability1 negative mentions

-• English localization is rough with frequent grammar, spelling errors, awkward phrasing, untranslated text, and inconsistent quality, which can detract from the experience.
+• The English localization is notably rough with numerous typos, grammatical errors, awkward phrasing, untranslated text, and inconsistent quality that can hinder immersion.

 • story

-• “Cons: there are some frustrating logic flaws: for instance, during the second case, a major plot point is that nobody can get from point A to point B in less than 10 hours; however it is later revealed that to get from the lemon village to point A it takes 30-45 minutes and from the same village to point B it's also a matter of minutes (since the people who first arrived at point B did it very early in the morning).”
+• “There are some frustrating logic flaws: for instance, during the second case, a major plot point is that nobody can get from point A to point B in less than 10 hours; however, it is later revealed that it takes only 30-45 minutes from the lemon village to point A and just minutes to point B, which undermines the plot's credibility.”

 • gameplay